DraghiciC/Learn_a_language/README.md

 # Learn a language (CLIPS)

-Rules-based programming using the clips python package
+Rules-based programming using the clips and NLTK python packages